jporter-dev/taplist/README.md

 # Baltimore Taplist

 > The goal of this project was to create a unified, sortable, and searchable taplist for the popular bars and breweries around town.
-Untappd ratings are tied in so it can be used for deciding on a destination when going out.
+Untappd ratings are tied in so users can choose venues that have a good beer selection when going out.

 ## Development